microsoft/code-with-engineering-playbook/code-reviews/recipes/Bash.md

 In addition to the [Code Review Checklist](../README.md) you should also look for these bash specific code review items

-* [ ] Does this code use [Built-in Shell](https://www.gnu.org/software/bash/manual/html_node/The-Set-Builtin.html) Options like set -o, set -e, set -u for execution control of shell scripts.
+* [ ] Does this code use [Built-in Shell](https://www.gnu.org/software/bash/manual/html_node/The-Set-Builtin.html) Options like set -o, set -e, set -u for execution control of shell scripts ?
 * [ ] Is the code modularized?
 Shell scripts can be modularized like python modules.
 Portions of bash scripts should be sourced in complex bash projects.
 * [ ] Are all exceptions handled correctly?
 Exceptions should be handled correctly using exit codes or trapping signals.
-* [ ] Does the code pass all linting checks as per shellcheck and unit tests as per shunit2.
+* [ ] Does the code pass all linting checks as per shellcheck and unit tests as per shunit2 ?
 * [ ] Does the code uses relative paths or absolute paths?
 Relative paths should be avoided as they are prone to environment attacks.
-If relative path is needed, check the ```PATH``` variable is set.
+If relative path is needed, check that the ```PATH``` variable is set.
-* [ ] Does the code takes credentials as user input?
+* [ ] Does the code take credentials as user input?
 Are the credentials masked or encrypted in the script?